Next-Generation Offshore Patrol Vessel program

-Background
+Background and operational concept

 On 30 June 2022, the Japan Ministry of Defense (MOD) announced the construction of 12 offshore patrol vessels (OPV) for the Japanese Maritime Self-Defense Force (JMSDF) at a cost of ¥ 9 billion (US$66 million) per ship.
 Japan Marine United Corporation (JMU) is the prime contractor for this program with Mitsubishi Heavy Industries (MHI) chosen to be the subcontractor.
 Both JMU and MHI as well as Mitsui Engineering & Shipbuilding had submitted preliminary designs for the proposed next-generation OPVs.

-According to a video release in July 2021 by the MOD's Acquisition, Technology & Logistics Agency (ATLA), the purpose of this OPV program is to provide enhanced maritime security, particularly around the southwestern Ryukyu Islands, including the disputed Senkaku/Diaoyu Islands in the East China Sea, by boosting JMSDF patrol activities in the region (See map).
+According to a video release in July 2021 by the Ministry of Defense's Acquisition, Technology & Logistics Agency (ATLA), the purpose of this OPV program is to provide enhanced maritime security, particularly around the southwestern Ryukyu Islands and the East China Sea, including the disputed territories over the Senkaku Islands (See map).

+The OPV will replace the Abukuma-class destroyer escorts and Hayabusa-class patrol boats currently deployed in patrol missions and as escorts for warships belonging to other navies in the Sea of Japan, East China Sea, and Pacific Ocean.
+The OPV will be equipped for intelligence, surveillance, and reconnaissance, since its armament is limited and will be primarily used in patrol sorties.

-Four ships were initially scheduled to be introduced by FY2024, and 12 by FY2029.
+Four ships were initially scheduled to be introduced by fiscal year 2024, followed by 12 within the next five years.
 The first four OPVs are part of the 2023 Defense budget of the Japanese MOD.

 Design

-These vessels are highly automated and configurable to meet a wide range of missions to provide “enhanced steady-state intelligence, surveillance, and reconnaissance (ISR) in the waters around Japan.”
-Under the contract, JMU is charged with delivering the 12 vessels to the JMSDF from fiscal year 2023, which starts on April 1, 2023.
+These vessels are highly automated and configurable to meet a variety of missions to provide sustained intelligence, surveillance, and reconnaissance in maritime patrol surrounding Japan.
+Japan Marine United was contracted to build all 12 vessels for the JMSDF, starting from 1 April 2023.
 The vessels each displace 1920 LT while measuring about 95 m in length and 12 m in width.
-The OPV will used the UNIted COmbined Radio aNtenna (UNICORN) NORA-50 integration mast, which has a bar-shaped dome that houses the antennas for tactical data link, Tactical Air Navigation System (TACAN), and communications.
-According to ATLA, UNICORN has a shape designed to reduce the radar cross section (RCS), which makes it stealthy.
-It is currently being installed on the s entering service or under construction.
-In addition, there is a possibility that they will be considered for integration into the OPV.
+The OPV will be fitted with the UNIted COmbined Radio aNtenna (UNICORN) NORA-50 integration mast and Tactical Air Navigation System (TACAN), the former of which has tactical data antennas contained in its bar-shaped dome.
+ATLA stated that UNICORN, which the Mogami-class frigates under procurement at the time is also being equipped with, has a decreased radar cross section (RCS) due to its stealthy outline.

 Equipment

 Ship & power systems

-Each OPV features a combined diesel-electric and diesel (CODLAD) propulsion system, wherein an electric motor and a diesel engine act on a single propeller, providing a maximum speed in excess of 20 kn.
+Each OPV features a CODLAD propulsion system, wherein a diesel engine and an electric motor power a single propeller, providing a maximum speed in excess of 20 kn.
 The conception artwork also depicts a bow thruster system.
-Each OPV will be armed with a foredeck-mounted 30-mm naval gun for self-defense.
-A crane is fitted to the aft section of the vessel near the multi-purpose hangar and multipurpose rear deck for helicopters or unmanned aerial vehicle (UAV) operations.
-A launch and recovery system (LARS) is also be integrated to the stern.
+Each OPV will be equipped with a 30-mm naval gun mounted on the foredeck for self-defense.
+The aft section of the vessel is equipped with a crane near the multi-purpose hangar and rear deck for helicopters or unmanned aerial vehicle (UAV) operations.
+The stern is also fitted with a launch and recovery system.